Echizen Washi Cultural Itinerary (1 Day): Hands-on Papermaking

 Access & Map

-- From Tokyo: Hokuriku Shinkansen to Echizen-Takefu (Fukui Pref.) → taxi ~10 min (or rental cycle ~20 min) to Echizen Washi Village.
+• From Tokyo: Hokuriku Shinkansen to Echizen-Takefu (Fukui Pref.) → taxi about 10 minutes to Echizen Washi Village.

-- Local bus (from JR Takefu): Fukutetsu Bus Nan’etsu Line (toward Akasaka) → get off at Washi-no-Sato (≈20–30 min).
-Taxis available from Takefu.
+• Local bus (from JR Takefu): Fukutetsu Bus Nan’etsu Line (toward Akasaka) → get off at Washi-no-Sato (about 20–30 minutes).
+Taxis are also available from Takefu.

-- Pass / IC: Major IC (Suica/PASMO/ICOCA) work on JR; bus IC acceptance varies—carry small cash just in case.
+• Pass / IC: Major IC cards work on JR; bus IC acceptance varies, so carry small cash just in case.

-- Accessibility: Stations have elevators; kiln streets may include slopes/cobbles—allow extra time.
+• Accessibility: Stations have elevators; village streets may include slopes or uneven surfaces, so allow extra time.

 Official: Echizen Washi Village (EN)